Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Ergodicity for the centered Fleming-Viot process

-The first term of the generator describes the effect of the mutation according to the \textsc{Laplacian} operator.
-The second term describes the sampling replacement mechanism: at rate $\gamma$ (the sampling rate) an individual of type $x$ is immediatly replaced by one of type $y$.
-Note that the population size remains contant over time. \\
+The first term of the generator describes the effect of the mutation according to the Laplacian operator.
+The second term describes the sampling replacement mechanism: at rate $\gamma$ (the sampling rate) an individual of type $x$ is immediately replaced by one of type $y$.
+Note that the population size remains constant over time. \\

-We recall the following convergence result { \cite[Theorem 2.7.1]{Dawson}}: for all initial condition $Y_{0}^{N} = \frac{1}{N} \sum_{i\, = \, 1}^{N}{\delta_{X_{i}}} \in \MM_{1,N}(\R)$ with $\left(X_{i} \right)_{1\leqslant i \leqslant N}$ exchangeable $\R-$valued random variables such that $Y_{0}^{N}$ converges in law to $\mu \in \MM_{1}(\R)$ as $N \to +\infty$, the \textsc{Moran} process $\left(Y^{N}_{t}\right)_{t\geqslant 0}$ converges in law on $\CCCC^{0}\left([0, +\infty), \MM_{1}(\R)\right)$, as $N \to + \infty$, to the original \textsc{Fleming-Viot} process $\left(Y_{t} \right)_{t\geqslant 0}$ defined as the solution to the martingale problem (\ref{PB_Mg_Y}). \\
+We recall the following convergence result { \cite[Theorem 2.7.1]{Dawson}}: for all initial condition $Y_{0}^{N} = \frac{1}{N} \sum_{i\, = \, 1}^{N}{\delta_{X_{i}}} \in \MM_{1,N}({ \R^{d}})$ with $\left(X_{i} \right)_{1\leqslant i \leqslant N}$ exchangeable ${ \R^{d}}-$valued random variables such that $Y_{0}^{N}$ converges in law to $\mu \in \MM_{1}({ \R^{d}})$ as $N \to +\infty$, the \textsc{Moran} process $\left(Y^{N}_{t}\right)_{t\geqslant 0}$ converges in law on { $\Omega_{d}$}, as $N \to + \infty$, to the original \textsc{Fleming-Viot} process $\left(Y_{t} \right)_{t\geqslant 0}$ defined as the solution to the martingale problem { (\ref{PB_Mg_dual_FV})}. \\

-We denote $\MM_{1, N}^{c,2}(\R) := \left\{ \mu_{N} \in \MM_{1,N}(\R) \left| \phantom{1^{1^{1^{1}}}} \right. \left\langle \id^{2}, \mu_{N} \right\rangle < \infty, \ \left\langle \id, \mu_{N} \right\rangle = 0 \right\}$, and we define the centered \textsc{Moran} process $\left(Z^{N}_{t} \right)_{t\geqslant 0}$ by
+We denote $\MM_{1, N}^{c,2}({ \R^{d}}) := \left\{ \mu_{N} \in \MM_{1,N}({ \R^{d}}) \left| \phantom{1^{1^{1^{1}}}} \right. \left\langle { \left\|\id\right\|^{2}}, \mu_{N} \right\rangle < \infty, \ \left\langle \id, \mu_{N} \right\rangle = 0 \right\}$, and we define the centered \textsc{Moran} process $\left(Z^{N}_{t} \right)_{t\geqslant 0}$ by

-The main result of this subsection is the following:
+The main result of this section is the following:

-\begin{Prop} For all initial condition $Z_{0}^{N} := \frac{1}{N}\sum_{i\, = \, 1}^{N}{\delta_{X_{i}}} \in \MM_{1, N}^{c,2}(\R)$ with $\left(X_{i} \right)_{1\leqslant i \leqslant N}$ exchangeable $\R-$valued random variables such that $Z_{0}^{N}$ converges in law to $Z_{0} \in \MM_{1}^{c,2}(\R)$ as $N \to + \infty$ and satisfying $\sup_{N\in \N}{\E\left(\left\langle \id^{2}, Z_{0}^{N} \right\rangle\right)} < \infty$, the centered \textsc{Moran} process $\left(Z^{N}_{t} \right)_{t\geqslant 0}$ converges in law on $\CCCC^{0}\left([0, +\infty), \MM_{1}^{c,2}(\R) \right)$, as $N \to +\infty$, to the centered \textsc{Fleming-Viot} process $\left(Z_{t} \right)_{t\geqslant 0}$ solution of the martingale problem {\rm{(\ref{PB_Mg_Z})}} with initial condition $Z_{0}$. \end{Prop}
+\begin{Prop} For all initial condition $Z_{0}^{N} := \frac{1}{N}\sum_{i\, = \, 1}^{N}{\delta_{X_{i}}} \in \MM_{1, N}^{c,2}({ \R^{d}})$ with $\left(X_{i} \right)_{1\leqslant i \leqslant N}$ exchangeable ${ \R^{d}}-$valued random variables such that $Z_{0}^{N}$ converges in law to $Z_{0} \in \MM_{1}^{c,2}({ \R^{d}})$ as $N \to + \infty$ and satisfying $\sup_{N\in \N^{\star}}{\E\left(\left\langle { \left\|\id\right\|^{2}}, Z_{0}^{N} \right\rangle\right)} < \infty$, the centered \textsc{Moran} process $\left(Z^{N}_{t} \right)_{t\geqslant 0}$ converges in law on $\CCCC\left([0, +\infty), \MM_{1}^{c,2}({ \R^{d}}) \right)$, as $N \to +\infty$, to the centered \textsc{Fleming-Viot} process $\left(Z_{t} \right)_{t\geqslant 0}$ solution of the martingale problem { {\rm{(\ref{PB_Mg_dual_FVr_Multi_d})}}} with initial condition $Z_{0}$. \end{Prop}